jpignata/blog/articles/future-developer.md

 code?
 So then -- why did you write it?"
 The same strategies to improve the conditions for future generations of teams working on your project will serve your team well in the present.
-When you come back to some obscure corner of the codebase that you cobble together six months ago, you're likely to have only a little more context than Future Developer will when he or she sees it or the first time.
+When you come back to some obscure corner of the codebase that you cobbled together six months ago, you're likely to have only a little more context than Future Developer will when he or she sees it or the first time.
 The clues and polish you've left for other developers will benefit your future self.
 Projects that are poorly maintained are draining to contribute to and lead to team attrition.
-Investing in the quality and future maintainability of the software you're producing is an investment in a happy, productive workplace for the present and future.
+Investing in the quality and future maintainability of the software you're creating is an investment in a happy, productive workplace for the present and future.

-Many of the oft-discussed strategies for reducing friction against change in a software project are applicable for making the life of Future Developer a little easier when they dust off some corner of our codebase for the first time.
-I'm going to pick a few of the practices in no particular order and we'll look at how we can help setup Future Developer for success.
+I'm going to pick a few practices in no particular order that we can use to setup Future Developer for success.

 ### 1. Be Consistent